Things To Do In Vientiane, Laos

 Getting around in Vientiane:

-- The best and cheapest way of exploring Vientiane is by Tuktuk.
+- The best and cheapest way of exploring the city is by Tuktuk.
 The cost of tuktuk rides starts at about LKP 100,000 (about INR 850 or USD 12) for four sightseeing places.

 - Rent a bicycle for a couple of dollars or rent a scooters at about LAK 80,000 (USD 10 or less)